HomeArticlesComparisonJSON vs YAML vs XML

 Choose XML when:

-• You are integrating with a system that produces or consumes XML (SOAP endpoint, EDI partner, HL7 feed).
+• You're integrating with a system that produces or consumes XML (SOAP endpoint, EDI partner, HL7 feed).

-• You need XSD schema validation with complex type constraints that JSON Schema cannot express.
+• You need XSD schema validation with complex type constraints that JSON Schema can't express.

-• You are working with SVG, RSS, Android layouts, Maven, or other XML-native formats.
+• You're working with SVG, RSS, Android layouts, Maven, or other XML-native formats.

 • You need XSLT transformation pipelines to produce HTML or other outputs from structured data.

-Do not choose XML for new REST APIs, new config formats, or any context where you have free choice.
-The verbosity and parsing overhead offer no advantage that JSON or YAML cannot match.
+Skip XML for new REST APIs, new config formats, or any context where you have a free choice.
+Its verbosity and parsing overhead offer no advantage that JSON or YAML can't match.

 Our Verdict